Warning! Baby Powder Could Be Linked to This Scary Form of Cancer

 Here’s why: In the past, baby powder was made from a mineral called talc, which is known to absorb moisture and sooth chapped skin.
 But in its natural form, some talc contains asbestos, which can cause cancer if inhaled.
 Although talc powder was once found in many cosmetic products, most brands now use other substances, such as cornstarch, arrowroot, or rice powder.
 Moreover, all talcum products used in American homes have been asbestos-free since the 1970s.

 At the moment, the scientific results are mixed on whether baby powder can cause ovarian cancer.
 Some studies have reported a slightly increased risk and some have reported no increase at all, according to the American Cancer Society.
 And only talc-based baby powder has been tentatively linked to ovarian cancer.

 Regardless, experts still recommend leaving your vagina in its natural state.
 Cleaning down there with any kind of product can throw off its normal chemical balance, which could lead to infection or irritation.
 Bottom line: keeping your vagina product-free is the healthier (and safer!) way to go.
-Here’s 13 more things your vagina secretly wants to tell you.
+Here’s even more things your vagina secretly wants to tell you.